 The market price of our common stock has been and may continue to be highly volatile in response to various factors, some of which are beyond our control.
-Since shares of our common stock were sold in our initial public offering in November 2013 at a price of \$26.00 per share, the reported high and low sales prices of our common stock has ranged from \$74.73 to \$13.72, through December 31, 2017.
+From January 1, 2017 to December 31, 2018, the reported high and low sales prices of our common stock has ranged from \$47.79 to \$14.12.
 In addition to the factors discussed in this "Risk Factors" section and elsewhere in this Annual Report on Form 10-K, factors that could cause fluctuations in the market price of our common stock include the following:

-- price and volume fluctuations in the overall stock market from time to time; - volatility in the market prices and trading volumes of technology stocks; - changes in operating performance and stock market valuations of other technology companies generally, or those in our industry in particular; - sales of shares of our common stock by us or our stockholders; - rumors and market speculation involving us or other companies in our industry; - failure of securities analysts to maintain coverage of us, changes in financial estimates by securities analysts who follow our company, or our failure to meet these estimates or the expectations of investors; - the financial or non-financial metric projections we may provide to the public, any changes in those projections or our failure to meet those projections; - announcements by us or our competitors of new products or services; - the public's reaction to our press releases, other public announcements and filings with the SEC; - actual or anticipated changes in our operating results or fluctuations in our operating results; - actual or anticipated developments in our business, our competitors' businesses or the competitive landscape generally; - our issuance of shares of our common stock, whether in connection with an acquisition or upon conversion of some or all of our outstanding Notes; - litigation involving us, our industry or both, or investigations by regulators into our operations or those of our competitors; - developments or disputes concerning our intellectual property or other proprietary rights; - announced or completed acquisitions of businesses or technologies by us or our competitors; - new laws or regulations or new interpretations of existing laws or regulations applicable to our business; - changes in accounting standards, policies, guidelines, interpretations or principles; - · any significant change in our management; and - general economic conditions and slow or negative growth of our markets.
+- price and volume fluctuations in the overall stock market from time to time; - volatility in the market prices and trading volumes of technology stocks;

+- changes in operating performance and stock market valuations of other technology companies generally, or those in our industry in particular; - sales of shares of our common stock by us or our stockholders; - rumors and market speculation involving us or other companies in our industry; - failure of securities analysts to maintain coverage of us, changes in financial estimates by securities analysts who follow our company, or our failure to meet these estimates or the expectations of investors; - the financial or non-financial metric projections we may provide to the public, any changes in those projections or our failure to meet those projections; - announcements by us or our competitors of new products or services; - the public's reaction to our press releases, other public announcements and filings with the SEC; - actual or anticipated changes in our operating results or fluctuations in our operating results; - actual or anticipated developments in our business, our competitors' businesses or the competitive landscape generally; - our issuance of shares of our common stock, whether in connection with an acquisition or upon conversion of some or all of our outstanding Notes; - litigation or regulatory action involving us, our industry or both, or investigations by regulators into our operations or those of our competitors; - · developments or disputes concerning our intellectual property or other proprietary rights; - announced or completed acquisitions of businesses or technologies by us or our competitors; - new laws or regulations or new interpretations of existing laws or regulations applicable to our business; - changes in accounting standards, policies, guidelines, interpretations or principles; - any significant change in our management; and - general economic conditions and slow or negative growth of our markets.